 How could you check the purity of a sample of aspirin for quality control purposes?
 How would you set about designing a new lab?
 Is it better to use technology or traditional lab methods for quantitative analysis?
 How are microorganisms used to make products for everyday life?
 How would you test a new product to ensure it meets legislative requirements for human consumption?

-You should have achieved a grade 4 or 4/4 in science GCSE and 4 in maths
+You should have achieved a grade 4 or 4/4 in Science GCSE and 4 in Mathematics.

 Cambridge Technical qualifications are designed with the workplace in mind and provide a high-quality alternative to A Level sciences.
 These qualifications have been designed in collaboration with experts spanning the breadth of the sector.
 They focus on the requirements that today’s universities, professional vocational colleges and employers demand.

 Science Fundamentals will create a solid foundation that you will be able to build on in later units and the Laboratory Techniques unit will provide you with a good grounding in working in a laboratory.
 These two units are assessed by external examinations.

 The Control of Hazards in the Laboratory unit presents an overview of the most common hazards encountered in typical research labs and will help you maintain a safe work environment.
 In the Microbiology unit, you will learn about the commercial use of microorganisms in food production and medical microbiology and will make a product yourself in the lab.
 The beneficial uses of microorganisms have been recognised and exploited for thousands of years in brewing, bread-making and yoghurt production but more recent applications include cleaning up pollution, mining and pharmaceuticals.
 Finally, there is a unit on Product Testing Techniques, where you will be learning about techniques and regulations that apply to the product you have made in the Microbiology unit.